 - apples and pears

 Some foods that may help lower triglycerides include:

 - fish high in omega-3 oils, like salmon, mackerel, herring, tuna, and trout

 - exercising at a moderate level of activity for at least 30 minutes a day, 5 times a week

 - maintaining a moderate weight

 If lifestyle changes aren’t enough, your doctor may prescribe cholesterol-lowering medications.

 High HDL cholesterol is helpful, but high non-HDL cholesterol may mean you’re at an increased risk of heart disease.

-Fortunately, certain lifestyle changes involving diet, exercise, and not smoking may be able to get your non-HDL back in line.
-If that doesn’t work, there are effective medications to help control cholesterol.
-If you don’t know your cholesterol numbers, talk to your doctor about getting tested.
+Certain lifestyle changes involving diet, exercise, and not smoking may be able to help you manage your non-HDL cholesterol.
+If that doesn’t work, medications are an effective way to help control cholesterol.
+If you don’t know your cholesterol numbers, talk with your doctor about getting tested.